nik-1207/I_LOVE_YOU-VIRUS-/README.md

 This is a malicious program.
 I am not responsible for any of illegal work you do with that.
 It is developed for education purposes only do not try this on your main machine .
-It might cause damaje to your computer.
+It might cause damage to your computer.
 # Developers
 v 0.0.1
 Head developer: NIkhil Mohan